wagenaartje/neataptic/README.md

 Neataptic offers extremely flexible networks; neurons and synapses can be removed with a single line of code.
 No fixed architecture is required for neural networks to function at all.
 An important aspect that Neataptic introduces is the evolution of neural-networks: for every problem, a neural network can be evolved.

-Use any of the <b>6</b> built-in networks with customisable sizes to create an network:
+Use any of the <b>6</b> built-in networks with customisable sizes to create a network:

 ```javascript
 var myNetwork = new Architect.LSTM(1,10,5,1);